 In the last days the mountain of the Lord’s temple will be established as chief among the mountains; it will be raised above the hills, and all the nations will stream to it.
 Many people will come and say, “Come, let us go up to the mountains of the Lord, to the house of the God of Jacob.
 He will teach us His ways, so we may walk in His paths.”
 The law will go out from Zion, the word of the Lord from Jerusalem.
 He will judge between the nations and settle disputes for many people.
 They will beat their swords into plowshares and their spears into pruning hooks.
 Nation will not take up sword against nation, nor will they train for war anymore.

+It's also emphasized that there is no mention of preceding events, even supernatural ones, such as the rapture, as advocates of premillennialism believe there will be.
 To the postmillennialist, preaching the gospel results in a peaceful planet under God’s sovereignty.

 The massive influence of Christ’s reconciling death will operate in history through the age-long drawing of all men, resulting in the world-as-a-system returning to God.
 He will not accomplish this catastrophically by external political imposition, but gradually by internal personal transformation.
 Redemptively transformed people generate a righteously transformed world.
 God’s gracious drawing finally results in a massive, systemic conversion of the vast majority of humankind.
 This universal drawing leads to a redeemed world.